Police seek to question man in NYC rice cooker bomb scare

 Police were looking to talk to a man seen on surveillance video taking two of the objects — which police identified as rice cookers — out of a shopping cart and placing them in a subway station in lower Manhattan.
-In photos released by authorities, the young man is seen standing by an elevator and then lugging a cooker in.
+In a photo released by authorities, the young man is lugging a cooker into an elevator.

 But police stressed that so far, it wasn’t clear whether he was trying to frighten people or merely throwing the objects away.

 “I would stop very short of calling him a suspect,” said John Miller, the New York Police Department’s top counterterror official.
 “It is possible that somebody put out a bunch of items in the trash today and this guy picked them up and then discarded them, or it’s possible that this was an intentional act.”

 Earlier, Gov. Andrew Cuomo had said authorities suspected the items were placed in the subway “to suggest that they were electronic devices and possible bombs.”

 Many rice cookers look like pressure cookers, but the latter use pressure to cook food quickly — a function that has been used to turn them into bombs.

 Police swarmed the initial finds around 7 a.m. on the mezzanine and platform of the Fulton Street station, a few blocks from the World Trade Center and New York Stock Exchange.
 Dozens of suspicious packages are reported daily in New York City, but the proximity to the site of the Sept.
 11 attacks served to heighten anxiety before police gave the all-clear.